-The 30% rule is intended as a reimbursement for relocating expenses when people move to the Netherlands from their homeland.
+The 30% rule is intended as a reimbursement for relocating expenses when moving from your homeland to the Netherlands.
 Aside from the 30% tax-free income benefit, other advantages include the possibility to have a fiscal ‘non-resident status’.
 This means you won’t have to pay tax on assets in Boxes 2 and 3 (see below), with the exception of real estate investments.
-Furthermore, you can also change your driving license to a Dutch license without having to take the required driving test, and you can receive many deductions on international school fees.
+Furthermore, you can change your driving license to a Dutch license without having to take a driving test, and you can receive deductions on international school fees.

 What taxes do I need to pay?

-this includes wages from your job or income from your own business or freelance income, and also applied to artists or sports personalities.
+- Inkomstenbelasting (income tax): this includes wages from your job or income from your own business or freelance income, and also applies to artists or professional athletes.
 Foreign income and gifts also fall into this category.
-Although your employer will automatically withhold this tax from your salary, you still need to declare your income via your annual tax return.
+Although your employer will automatically withhold this tax from your salary in the form of loonheffing (see below), you still need to declare your income via your annual tax return.
 If you have your own business, then you are obliged to list all your income in your annual tax return.

-this is another contribution that your employer withholds from your salary.
+- Loonheffing (payroll tax): this is another contribution that your employer withholds from your salary.
 This payroll levy consists of a wage tax and various insurance contributions, such as pensions, collective unemployment insurance and a whole range of benefits and allowances.
 At blueumbrella.nl/ you can calculate how much your net income will be after you’ve paid all your taxes.

 At the start of each year, you will receive a letter from the Belastingdienst requesting you to complete your tax return for the previous year.
-On this return you can fill out, aside from your income: any income that your partner has, additional income like investments or savings, your mortgage and other tax deductions like healthcare costs or studies.
-If you have any doubts or questions about income or deductible items, you can always call the Tax Office at 0800-0543 or visit a local branch office.
+When filling out your return, you have to declare, aside from your income: your tax partner’s income (see below), additional income and capital like investments or savings, your mortgage, and tax deductions you may be eligible for.
+If you have any doubts or questions about income or deductible items, you can call the Tax Office at 0800-0543 or visit a local branch office.
 The annual income tax return needs to be submitted before April 30, unless you apply for an extension before then.
-This you can also do online or by calling in.
-Fines will be levied if you do not submit your return on time or ask for an extension, and of course if you fail to pay the taxes you owe.
+This can be done online or by phone.
+Fines will be levied if you do not submit your return or ask for an extension before the deadline, and of course if you fail to pay the taxes you owe.

 In the Netherlands your income is taxed based on three ‘boxes’, with box 1 being income from salary, box 2 income from interest in a limited company and box 3 income from assets and savings.
 Each of these boxes has a different tax rate, based on your income sources:

-• A maximum of 51,95% on any income over €68.507.
+- You pay 49.50% on any income over €68.507.

-(fictitious) income from savings and investments is taxed, called capital gains tax.
+In Box 3 your (fictitious) income from savings and investments is taxed, called asset tax (vermogensbelasting).
 Examples include stocks and shares, bank and savings accounts, second homes and investment property.
 Some exceptions include the home you own and live in, moveable furniture, certain insurance schemes and investments in cultural, social, environmental or startup projects.

-• Just like everyone else, you are entitled to a general tax credit of nor more than €2.265, as well as a labor tax credit of no more than €3.249.
+- Just like everyone else, you are entitled to a general tax credit (algemene heffingskorting) of no more than €2.477, or a deduction (zelfstandigenaftrek) of no more than € 7.280 for business owners.
 This is deducted automatically by your employer, or by the tax authorities if you own a business.